nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Test case: `stats abc`

        Expected: No statistics will be displayed.
 An invalid command format error message will be shown on the result display.

+### Undo a command

+1. Undoing an undoable command in FlashBack

+    1. Prerequisites: There must be at least one undoable command executed.

+    1. Test case: `undo`

+       Expected: FlashBack will be updated to the previous state before the undoable command is executed.
+       The UI will be updated to display all flashcards in FlashBack.
+       The result display shows a message: `FlashBack has been undo!`.

+### Redo a command

+1. Redoing an undone command in FlashBack

+   1. Prerequisites: There must be at least one command that is undone.

+   1. Test case: `redo`

+      Expected: FlashBack will be updated to the previous state before `undo` is executed.
+      The UI will be updated to display all flashcards in FlashBack.
+      The result display shows a message: `FlashBack has been redo!`.

+### Define an alias

+1. Defining an alias for a command in FlashBack

+    1. Prerequisites: The application is in Main Window.

+    1. Test case: `alias c/add n/a`

+        Expected: The alias `a` will be mapped to `add`.
+Users will now be able to perform add command using `a` The result display shows a message: `New alias added for "add" command: a`.

+    1. Test case: `alias c/add n/delete`

+        Expected: No alias is added, and the text in `CommandBox` turns red to indicate an error.
+        The result display shows a message: `The alias "delete" should not be a command in FlashBack.`.

+    1. Test case: `alias c/cleaaar n/c`

+        Expected: No alias is added, and the text in `CommandBox` turns red to indicate an error.
+        The result display shows a message: `The command "cleaaar" does not exist in FlashBack.`.

 ------------------------------------------------------------------------------------------------------------------------